Work Comp Attorneys | St. Louis, MO

 - Keep copies of all accident reports and medical records.

 If you have questions on work related injuries or Workers’ Comp, contact The Farris Law Firm at 314-A-LAWYER (252-9937) today for a free consultation.
+You can also read more about Spencer Farris and how he can be the right representative for you.

 “As soon as I injured my back at work, I called Spence.
 He had been such a great friend to us after my husband Mike was injured that he was the only attorney I trusted.
 I didn’t know what to do because I was scared I would miss too much work.
 He’d given Mike his cell number, so it was easy to reach him.
 He calmed my fears by letting me know what to expect.
 He got me the care I needed and settled my case as fast as possible.” – Wendy